CISecurity/OptimusAPI/index.rst

 The "About the SecureSuite Member API" section provides background information about the API.

+The “Change Log” section lists releases beginning January 2022, with the newest at the top.

+The "Contributing" section provides details on how you can contribute to the development of the SecureSuite Member API.

 The "Terms of Use" section provides the terms of use policy.

-The "Contributing" section provides details on how you can contribute to the development of the SecureSuite Member API.

 .. toctree::
    :maxdepth: 1